raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

 tags: [allonge, recursion, mermaid]
 ---

 Today, we're going to take highly informal look at two related techniques for achieving high performance when using large data structures: _Structural Sharing_, and _Copy-on-Write Semantics_.

-To give us some context for exploring these techniques, we're going to solve a very simple problem: Programming in a Lisp-like recursive style, while using JavaScript arrays.
+To give us some context for exploring these techniques, we're going to solve a very simple problem: *Programming in a Lisp-like recursive style, but using JavaScript arrays.* Although not the most practical use case, it's interesting because even a small function written in Lisp style (like summing a list of integers) can create and recycle a lot of temporary objects.

+Fixing that problem gives us an excuse to look at ways to use memory efficiently, minimizing the data we have to copy.
+Although we're unlikely to use recursion gratuitously to sum a list of integers, the techniques we'll use here to make it "not embarrassing" are the exact same techniques needed to make working with large data structures performant.

-We'll start at the beginning.
+And now, let's start at the beginning.
 The beginning of functional programming, in fact.

 ---